coreui/coreui/site/content/docs/4.0/migration.md

 ---
 layout: docs
 title: Migrating to v4
-description: Track and review changes to the Bootstrap source files, documentation, and components to help you migrate from v3 to v4.
+description: Track and review changes to the CoreUI for Bootstrap source files, documentation, and components to help you migrate from v3 to v4.
 group: migration
 aliases: "/migration/"
 toc: true